pika/pika/README.rst

             pass
     consume()

-These decorators allow you to configure some additional recovery behaviours, like delays and attempts count.
+Decorators make it possible to configure some additional recovery behaviours, like delays between retries and limiting the number of retries.

-This example can be found in `examples/consume_recover_retry.py`.
+The above example can be found in `examples/consume_recover_retry.py`.

-For asynchronous adapters you can use `on_close_callback` for connection.
+For asynchronous adapters, use `on_close_callback` to react to connection failure events.
 This callback can be used to clean up and recover the connection.

 An example of recovery using `on_close_callback` can be found